haditarhini41/nuwa-website/README.md

-The is the official website of NUWA Venture Partners.
+This is the official website of NUWA Venture Partners.
 You can find in this repository the html files, a css file and the images file.